Oushesh/RustLLMLongevity/README.md

 License
-MIT License © 2025 Your Name
+MIT License © 2025 Oushesh
 Built with ❤️ in Rust
 ---
 Would you like me to include a minimal `app.rs` example next — showing how routes and layers are composed (with Axum + Prisma client + Qdrant)?